 Deliverables should answer the big questions above and communicate how to move the organization forward conscientiously.
-They need to define the boundaries and core elements of the digital ecosystem, and communicate the vision for how to improve and leverage it to provide a consistent experience throughout all customer interactions.
+They need to define the boundaries and core elements of the digital world being investigated, and communicate the vision for how to improve and leverage it to provide a consistent experience throughout all customer interactions.
 They should clearly articulate the value people are looking for, and where and how in the organization’s digital ecosystem this value can be found or generated.

 Some key deliverables Highland often includes in our digital experience strategies include:

-- Journey Maps: What is the end-to-end experience for key customers/constituents, over time and across the ecosystem?
+Journey Maps: What is the end-to-end experience for key customers/constituents, over time and across the ecosystem?
 Where are these experiences similar, and when do they diverge?

-- Service & Systems Map: What are the people, props, and products that constitute touchpoints & channels as customers/constituents progress through their journey(s)?
-How does data move between the them and the systems that support them?
+Service & Systems Map: What are the people, props, and products that constitute touchpoints & channels as customers/constituents progress through their journey(s)?
+How does customer data move between the them and the systems that support them?
 Understanding data management in this context is important.

 3. Know who your champions are (and aren’t).

 No digital strategy will get anywhere beyond the presentation deck without the leadership and motivation to carry it forward.
 There should ideally be champions at different levels of the organization.
-Executives, management, and line of business all need to understand how the strategy will relate to their missions.
-A big part of the work is understanding company culture and creating alignment along the way.
+Executives, management, marketers, and line of business all need to understand how the strategy will relate to their missions.
+A big part of digital experience management is understanding company culture and creating alignment along the way.